SmithSamuelM/Papers/whitepapers/kram.md

 Recall that changes to the window lag values apply only to cache-type database entries used to create new caches.
 Existing caches in both the message-ID cache database and the exchange-ID-message-ID database can not be changed.
 Existing cache lag values remain fixed throughout the cache lifetime; each entry is eventually pruned and hence deleted from the cache database.

-While a KRAM host (receiver) is running service endpoints for KERI routed messages, namely `qry`, `rpy`, `pro`, `bar`, `xip` and `exn`, configuration changes to the contents of the cache-type database risk exposing the host to either gap attacks (replay or first-play) as described above.
+While a KRAM host (receiver) is running service endpoints for KERI routed messages, namely `qry`, `rpy`, `pro`, `bar`, `xip`, and `exn`, configuration changes to the contents of the cache-type database risk exposing the host to either gap attacks (replay or first-play) as described above.
 To protect against such attacks, a two-stage approach to the configuration changes may be required.
 Configuration changes can be grouped into one of three cases.
 The first is a decrease in the window size of an existing cache.
 The second is an increase in the window size of an existing cache.
 The third is a change to the granularity of cache types, either by increasing or decreasing the number of cache types or by changing the granularity of route paths.

 The first case is trivial.
 Typically, the accept window and prune lag value are kept the same.
 These may both be decreased together immediately.
 The accept lag may also be reduced more than the prune lag while still satisfying the inequality.
 To clarify, decreasing the lag value for a given entry in the cache-type database does not require any special process.
 As long as the inequality constraints across lag values are satisfied, decreasing a lag value does not expose the host to a gap attack, and the change can be applied immediately to any new caches created as a result of the decrease.